L'Inondation

 L'Inondation (The Flood) is an 1880 novella by Émile Zola.
 Set in the village of Saint-Jory, several miles up the Garonne from Toulouse, it is the story of a family tragedy, told by its patriarch, seventy-year-old Louis Roubieu.

 Plot summary

 On a beautiful May day, the Garonne floods, washing away all the bridges; ruining nearly two thousand houses; drowning hundreds; and leaving twenty thousand starving to death.
 The novella describes the immediate impact this flood has on one household.

+Film

+Louis Delluc's last film, made in 1924, for Marcel L'Herbier's cinematic company Cinégraphic, was based on the book.
+Delluc caught and died of pneumonia in the filming.